Americans W/ Disabilities (ADA Compliant) Portable Toilet

 Special Needs are requirements that deviate from standard facilities and services.
 They can be anything from accommodating the visually impaired to needing an enclosure with multiple urinals to staking units to the ground in high wind areas, needing a unit that can be towed behind a pick-up truck for a mobile crew, or use of alternative environmentally friendly products.

 The portable sanitation industry, as a whole, is constantly evolving to meet new regulatory requirements and increasingly sophisticated customer expectations.
-Don’t hesitate to ask the portable toilet service provider if an unusual request can be met.
-You will find that most are very willing to try to accommodate your requests.
+Don’t hesitate to ask if an unusual request can be met.
+You will find that we are very willing to try to accommodate your requests.